aditya-infiplus/odooXMLRPCLibrary/README.md

     "orderID": "",                                      # The sales order ID you want to retrieve data for }

+# Send data to the function
 response = sale_order_model_instance.get_sale_order_data(data)

+#Get Response
 return (response)
 ```